DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/check-box.md

 * **False** or **0** - activates the **Unchecked** state;
 * Any other value - activates the **Indeterminate** state.

-You can [bind](../../../../articles/report-designer/report-designer-for-winforms/bind-to-data.html) your control's [](xref:DevExpress.XtraReports.UI.XRCheckBox.CheckState) the checkbox caption to a data source field.
+You can [bind](../../../../../articles/report-designer/report-designer-for-winforms/bind-to-data/bind-controls-to-data-expression-bindings.md) your control's [](xref:DevExpress.XtraReports.UI.XRCheckBox.CheckState) the checkbox caption to a data source field.
 Click the control's [smart tag](../../../../../articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/select-report-elements-and-access-their-settings.md), expand the **Expression** drop-down list and select the data field.

 The **Expression** option's ellipsis button invokes the **Expression Editor**.
 This Editor allows you to construct a complex binding expression with two or more fields.

 ![report-control-check-box-bind-to-data](../../../../../images/eurd-checkbox-expression-editor.png)

-Refer to the [Bind to Data](../../../../articles/report-designer/report-designer-for-winforms/bind-to-data.html) topic for more information about the available data binding modes and how to create data-aware controls.
+Refer to the [Bind Controls to Data (Expression Bindings)](../../../../../articles/report-designer/report-designer-for-winforms/bind-to-data/bind-controls-to-data-expression-bindings.md) topic for more information about the available data binding modes and how to create data-aware controls.

 ## Interactivity